Yuka Kagami: Career

-She won the silver medal in her event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
+Kagami won the silver medal in her event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
 She won one of the bronze medals in the women's 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2023, Kagami won the gold medal in the women's 76 kg event at the World Wrestling Championships held in Belgrade, Serbia.
+She defeated Aiperi Medet Kyzy of Kyrgyzstan in her gold medal match.
+She also earned a quota place for Japan for the 2024 Summer Olympics in Paris, France.
+Kagami won the gold medal in the women's 76 kg event at the Olympics.
+She defeated Kennedy Blades of the United States in her gold medal match.